Interior Design App tile drawing

 • Are you are creating art that is designer level?

-• First, get to know the designer.
+• First, get to know the designer before you reach out.
 Otherwise there are so many reasons for your rejection.

 • What colors do they use?